sabrina-s/furryfriendfinder/README.md

 - [x] users/login; issue with react-router `history`? see console errors.

 ### TODO enhancements:
+- [x] registration should have field to confirm password
 - [ ] update password form should require current password and validation for it
 - [ ] host images on Amazon S3